matplotlib/matplotlib/doc/devel/testing.rst

 Testing
 =======

-Matplotlib has a testing infrastructure based on pytest_, making it easy to write new tests.
+Matplotlib has a testing infrastructure based on pytest, making it easy to write new tests.
 The tests are in :mod:`matplotlib.tests`, and customizations to the pytest testing infrastructure are in :mod:`matplotlib.testing`.
 (There is other old testing cruft around,